7)Looking back at your priliminary task, what do you feel you have learnt in the prgression from it to the product?

 The picture above is a still of the party scene in our thriller 'The Betrayal'.
 When we think of teenage parties we think of them being wild, crazed and out of control.
 In the thriller there is a party scene, the party scene looks manic and is very stereotypical of the age group that the characters are at the party, the whole storyline of a drink getting spiked at this party is also very stereotypical of teenagers.
 The reason for this is that it portrays them to be trouble makers and not thinking much of how what they do can cause consequences.

 The still that is below this also portrays people in dark colours such as black and hooded tops to be trouble as this is what the kidnapper is wearing.
 The dark red is associated with anger, evil and blood which we thought was a way of showing the evil and possible dark thoughts in the kidnapper.
-This stereotype is often made and is backed up by our film although we very much disagree with it.Tuesday 1 March 2011
+This stereotype is often made and is backed up by our film although we very much disagree with it.Tuesday, 1 March 2011

 Evaluation